nudge-now/sdk-android/README.md

 }
 ```

-- If the push message has Click URL, SDK will execute the url when users touch the message.
+- If the push message has a Click URL, our SDK will execute the url when users touch the message.
-- If the push message does not have Click URL, SDK will execute your targetActivityClass instead.
+- If the push message does not have a Click URL, our SDK will execute your targetActivityClass instead.
-- You may also able to use notification.setSound(uri) method to play a sound when message is arrived.
+- You may also able to use notification.setSound(uri) method to play a sound when the message arrives.

 ### Test Device Registration

-AD fresca supports a test mode feature.
-With the test mode feature, you can deliver your test message to only registred test devices.
+Nudge supports a test mode feature.
+With the test mode feature, you can deliver test messages to only registered test devices.

 To register your test device to our dashboard, you need to know your test device ID from our SDK.
-SDK provides two ways to show test device ID.
+Our SDK provides two ways to show test device IDs.

 1. Using getTestDeviceId() method
   - After connecting your device with ADB, you can simply print out test device ID with a logger.